| Real Name | Kyle Thomas Busch |

 Early life and career

-Busch was born and raised in Las Vegas, Nevada.
-He was introduced to racing at the age of six, driving a makeshift go-kart around the cul-de-sac in his family's neighborhood.[8]
-Although he couldn’t reach the throttle, his father, Tom, controlled the gas pedal while Busch focused on steering and learning the basics of driving.[9]
-Growing up, Busch spent time working in the family garage alongside his father and older brother, Kurt.
-By the age of ten, he had taken on the role of crew chief for Kurt’s dwarf car team.[9]
+Kyle Thomas Busch was born on May 2, 1985, in Las Vegas, Nevada,[14][15] the second child of Tom and Gaye Busch, originally from Schaumburg, Illinois.[16]
+Tom, then working as a mechanic at a Ford dealership in Las Vegas, was introduced to racing by a colleague at a local short track.
+He later became a stock car driver himself, winning several championships in the Las Vegas area.[17]
+Busch followed a similar path; he was introduced to racing at age six, driving a makeshift go-kart around the cul-de-sac in his family's neighborhood.[18]
+Because he could not reach the throttle, his father operated the gas pedal while Busch focused on steering and learning basic driving skills.[19]
+Growing up, he spent time working in the family garage with his father and his older brother, Kurt.
+By age 10, he was then serving as crew chief for Kurt's dwarf car team.[19]

-At 16, Busch began competing in the NASCAR Craftsman Truck Series, driving the No. 99 Ford for Roush Racing after replacing Nathan Haseleu, who was released midway through the 2001 season.
-He debuted at Indianapolis Raceway Park,[11] finishing an impressive 9th in his first race.
-In his second race at Chicago Motor Speedway,[12] he led until his truck ran out of fuel with 12 laps remaining.[13]
+At the age of sixteen, Busch began competing in the NASCAR Craftsman Truck Series, driving the No. 99 Ford for Roush Racing after replacing Nathan Haseleu, who was released midway through the 2001 season.
+He debuted at Indianapolis Raceway Park,[22] finishing an impressive ninth in his first race.
+In his second race at Chicago Motor Speedway,[23] he led until his truck ran out of fuel with twelve laps remaining.[24]

 Busch was fastest in practice for the 2001 Auto Club 200 at California Speedway in Fontana, CA, but was ruled ineligible to compete.[25]
 This decision stemmed from an interpretation of the 1998 Tobacco Master Settlement Agreement, which prohibited individuals under 18 from participating in events sponsored by tobacco companies[26] due to the CART FedEx Championship Series, running at the same venue that weekend, was sponsored by Marlboro.
 Tim Woods III replaced Busch in the No. 99 Ford and finished 25th.[25]
 Busch competed in six Truck Series races in 2001, with two ninth-place finishes at IRP and Las Vegas Motor Speedway.[27]

-Six weeks after the Fontana incident, NASCAR implemented a minimum age requirement of 18, starting in 2002, to prevent similar incidents.[17]
-This decision was influenced in part by Winston's sponsorship of NASCAR's premier Winston Cup Series.[18]
-Following the new age restriction, Busch transitioned from NASCAR to the American Speed Association National Tour, where he finished 8th in the standings.[19]
-In 2002, Busch graduated early with honors from Durango High School in Las Vegas, to focus on his racing career.[10]
-That same year, he debuted in the ARCA RE/MAX Series at Lowe's Motor Speedway, finishing 12th in the No. 22 Chevrolet for WP Motorsports.[20]
+Six weeks after the Fontana incident, NASCAR implemented a minimum age requirement of eighteen, starting in 2002, to prevent similar incidents.[28]
+This decision was influenced in part by Winston's sponsorship of NASCAR's premier Winston Cup Series.[29]
+Following the new age restriction, Busch transitioned from NASCAR to the American Speed Association National Tour, where he finished 8th in the standings.[30]
+In 2002, Busch graduated early with honors from Durango High School in Spring Valley, to focus on his racing career.[20]
+That same year, he debuted in the ARCA RE/MAX Series at Lowe's Motor Speedway, finishing twelfth in the No. 22 Chevrolet for WP Motorsports.[31]

 NASCAR

 Busch holds several NASCAR records, including the most wins in a season across the top three series in the modern era, with 24 wins in 2010.
-He also has the most all-time wins in all three national series, with 231 as of April 12, 2024.
-Busch set the record for most wins in a season in the Xfinity Series with 13 in 2010 and holds the overall record with 102 wins.
-He also has the most wins in the Truck Series with 66.
-Busch is the only driver in history to have 60 wins in each of NASCAR's top three series.
+He also has the most all-time wins in all three national series, with 234.
+Busch set the record for most wins in a season in the Xfinity Series with thirteen in 2010, and holds the overall record with 102 wins.
+He also has the most wins in the Truck Series with 69.
+Busch is the only driver in history to have at least 60 career wins in each of NASCAR's top three series.
 In 2019, he tied the record for consecutive top-ten finishes to start a season, matching Morgan Shepherd's streak of 11.
-His victory at Auto Club Speedway in 2023 made him the record holder for most consecutive seasons with a win, at 19, a streak that ended in 2024 with a winless season.
+His victory at Auto Club Speedway in 2023 made him the record holder for most consecutive seasons with a win, at nineteen, a streak that ended in 2024 with a winless season.[32][33][34][35]

 At 19 years and 317 days old, Busch became NASCAR's youngest-ever pole winner in a Cup Series race at California Speedway in 2005.[36]
 He also became the youngest driver to qualify for the Chase for the Sprint Cup in 2006.[37]
 Busch made history as the first driver to win a race and a championship in a Toyota in the Cup Series, claiming victory at Atlanta Motor Speedway in 2008 and securing the 2015 Cup championship.[38][39]
 He is the only driver to win four consecutive spring races at Richmond International Raceway (2009–2012)[40] and was the inaugural winner of the first Cup Series race at Kentucky Speedway in 2011.[41]